Oxford Clinical Neuroimaging Course

 How flexible is the course to a busy schedule?

-The course is designed specifically with the busy clinician in mind, so can be completed flexibly in your own time to work around busy clinical, research or educational schedules.
+The course is designed with the busy clinician in mind, to work around busy clinical, research or educational schedules.
+However, please to note our suggested timings to complete the many materials available in the course.

 Does this course provide credit accumulation and transfer (CATS) recognition points?